Singular Riemannian foliations and $\mathcal{I}$-Poisson manifolds: Introduction

-2mm Starting from an SF $(M,\mathcal{F})$ and viewing every vector field in $\mathcal{F}$ as a smooth function on $T^*M$, we construct a corresponding $\mathcal{I}$-Poisson manifold $(T^*M,\left\{\cdot,\cdot\right\}_{T^*M},\mathcal{I}_{\mathcal{F}})$.
-Moreover, every metric $g$ on $M$ defines a compatible Hamiltonian (making the $\mathcal{I}$-Poisson manifold dynamical) if and only if the metric satisfies condition \eqref{LieX}.
-Thus there is a canonical map from SFs and SRFs to the objects of \textbf{IPois} and \textbf{dynIPois}, respectively.
+Starting from an SF $(M,\mathcal{F})$ and viewing every vector field in $\mathcal{F}$ as a smooth function on $T^*M$, we construct a semi-strict $\mathcal{I}$-Poisson manifold $(T^*M,\left\{\cdot,\cdot\right\}_{T^*M},\mathcal{I}_{\mathcal{F}})$.
+Moreover, every metric $g$ on $M$ defines a compatible Hamiltonian (making the semi-strict $\mathcal{I}$-Poisson manifold dynamical) if and only if the metric satisfies condition \eqref{LieX}.
+Thus there is a canonical map from SFs and SRFs to the objects of \textbf{ssIPois} and \textbf{ssdynIPois}, respectively.
 As we will see, this construction is not only conceptually illuminating, it also has technical advantages: we will use it to find elegant proofs of several properties of SFs and SRFs like to show, e.g., that Definition \ref{msrf} automatically induces an SRF in the sense of \cite{molino}.

-2mm To complete the above map on objects to a functor, one would need a proper definition of the categories \textbf{SF} and \textbf{SRF} of singular (Riemannian) foliations.
+To complete the above map on objects to a functor, one would need a proper definition of the categories \textbf{SF} and \textbf{SRF} of singular (Riemannian) foliations.
 Surprisingly, already for SFs, in the literature there is not yet any satisfactory proposal for what a morphism between general SFs should be.
-However, the situation changes if one restricts to submersions and Riemannian submersions in the case of SFs and SRFs, respectively, because in these cases the above mentioned pullback operations are defined.
+However, the situation changes if one restricts to submersions and Riemannian submersions in the case of SFs and SRFs, respectively, because in these cases the previously mentioned pullback operations are defined.
 For example, a Riemannian submersion $\pi\colon (N,h)\to (M,g)$ between two SRFs $(N,h,\mathcal{F}_N)$ and $(M,g,\mathcal{F}_M)$ which satisfies $\pi^{-1}\mathcal{F}_M=\mathcal{F}_N$ should definitely be considered as a morphism.
 Let us call \textbf{SF}$_0$ and \textbf{SRF}$_0$ the two (sub)categories with such restricted morphisms.
-In this paper we show in particular: \begin{theoremint} There are canonical functors $\Psi\colon \mathbf{SF}_0 \to \mathbf{IPois}$ and $\Phi \colon \mathbf{SRF}_0 \to \mathbf{dynIPois}$. \end{theoremint} As a side result, we will find that for $\mathcal{F}_M=0$, $\Phi(\pi)$ becomes an ordinary Poisson map if and only if the horizontal distribution $\left(\ker \exd \pi\right)^\perp$ is integrable---correcting \cite{baez}, where this map has been considered as well, but claimed to always be Poisson.
+In this paper we show in particular